openshift/openshift-ansible/README.md

 # OpenShift Ansible

-This repository contains [Ansible](https://www.ansible.com/) roles and playbooks to install, upgrade, and manage the Origin Kubernetes Distribution in a fully managed container orchestration platform, on an existing computing infrastructure.
+This repository contains [Ansible](https://www.ansible.com/) roles and playbooks to install, upgrade, and manage different Openshift environments on an existing computing infrastructure.
 For an introduction to openshift [OpenShift](https://www.openshift.com/).

 ## For ansible or openshift newcomers